 Return to the hotel for an afternoon at leisure or to go exploring the town independently.

 Perhaps visit a traditional tea house.
 B

 Day 8 Danang-Hanoi

 Travel to Danang (18 miles, 45 minutes) and fly to Vietnam’s capital, Hanoi (80 minutes).

 Transfer to the 5-star Meliá Hanoi Hotel (5Q) where you will stay overnight.
 This modern, centrally located hotel has a buffet-style restaurant serving international food, a Vietnamese restaurant, a deli-style bakery and a lounge bar.
 Facilities include an outdoor pool, spa (treatments at extra charge), fitness centre and a casino.
 There is free Wi-Fi throughout.
 All 306 air-conditioned rooms have a television, minibar, tea and coffee-making facilities, a hairdryer, safe, bathrobes and slippers.
 Enjoy lunch at a local restaurant in Hanoi.
 B, L

 Day 9 Hanoi-Ha Long Bay

 Today is sure to be a highlight of your holiday.
-After a long but scenic drive (around four hours) you’ll arrive in Ha Long City and board a traditional-style junk boat for an overnight cruise on lovely Ha Long Bay.
+After a long but scenic drive (111 miles, three hours and 30 minutes) you’ll arrive in Ha Long City and board a traditional-style junk boat for an overnight cruise on lovely Ha Long Bay.
 Look forward to a buffet lunch and dinner, including sparkling fresh seafood, on board.